-I’ve recently been asked to do a painting of the Circus in Bath.
+I’ve recently been asked to do a painting of The Circus in Bath.
 I remember looking at the scene in the summer last year, however it was difficult to get a view of the remarkable architecture because of the central trees in full leaf.
 I knew I would have to return in the spring before the new buds appeared.
-I made it just in time.
+Fortunately I made it just in time.
 They were already starting to spring forth obscuring some of the detail.
 I spent the afternoon taking reference photographs and did two watercolour sketchbook studies to help me remember the scene.

 In 2010 I came 1st runner up in the Bath Painting Prize with my watercolour of the Royal Crescent.
 I decided to do this scene in the same long landscape formate to emphasise the curve of the architecture.
 After drawing the main composition in pencil, I put down some base washes of yellow, rose madder and blue to set the tone for the distinctive honey colouring of the stonework and sky.
 Like the Royal Crescent, The Circus is constructed from Bath stone, a Limestone comprising granular fragments of calcium carbonate.

 Before embarking on the architecture itself, designed by John Wood the Elder, I decided to paint in the main aspects of the trees, including the early spring buds.
 As one is painting, a deeper appreciation of the thinking behind the classic Georgian architecture is formed.
 Wood’s inspiration was in fact the Roman Colosseum, another great piece of architecture I have painted, both from the inside and out.
 The Colosseum was designed to be seen from the outside, whereas the Circus faces inwardly.
 Work began in 1754 and completed in 1768.
 Sadly, Wood died less than 3 months after the first stone was laid.
 His son, John Wood the Younger completed the scheme to his father’s design.